c-w/ghp-import/README.md

   -m MESG, --message=MESG
                         The commit message to use on the target branch.
   -p, --push            Push the branch to origin/{branch} after committing.
+  -x PREFIX, --prefix=PREFIX
+                        The prefix to add to each file that gets pushed to the remote. [none]
   -f, --force           Force the push to the repository -r REMOTE, --remote=REMOTE
                         The name of the remote to push to. [origin]